veggiemonk/awesome-docker/README.md

 - [Deepfence Threat Mapper](https://github.com/deepfence/ThreatMapper) - Powerful runtime vulnerability scanner for kubernetes, virtual machines and serverless.
 By [@deepfence](deepfence)
 - [docker-bench-security](https://github.com/docker/docker-bench-security) - script that checks for dozens of common best-practices around deploying Docker containers in production.
 By [@docker][docker]
 - [docker-explorer](https://github.com/google/docker-explorer) - A tool to help forensicate offline docker acquisitions by [@Google][google]
+- [docker-lock](https://github.com/safe-waters/docker-lock) - A cli-plugin for docker to automatically manage image digests by tracking them in a separate Lockfile.
+By [@safe-waters][safe-waters]
 - [notary](https://github.com/theupdateframework/notary) - a server and a client for running and interacting with trusted collections.
 By [@TUF](https://github.com/theupdateframework)
 - [oscap-docker](https://github.com/OpenSCAP/openscap) - OpenSCAP provides oscap-docker tool which is used to scan Docker containers and images.
 By [OpenSCAP](https://github.com/OpenSCAP)
 - [Phonito Security](https://phonito.io/?b=b) :heavy_dollar_sign: - a Docker vulnerability scanner with constant Kubernetes monitoring and pipeline integration.